Best Electric Head Shavers in 2026 – 21+ Tested and Reviewed

 The FreeBird FlexSeries is made by a company in the US, previously named Freedom Grooming.
 They do have a lot of positive reviews on their website for their head shaver, and it’s a small company that I really wanted to rank their product higher; however, I found it did not perform as well as others, which is why it landed in the other dedicated head shavers section, rather than above.

-The FlexSeries has a body design similar to the Remington Balder Pro (RX5), but it does not have the quality grip or look.
+The FlexSeries has a body design similar to the Remington Balder Pro (RX5), but it does not have the same quality grip or look.
 The blade section is quite small, and the inner area of the blades has no area to collect debris.

 You can check it out for yourself!